renovatebot/renovate/docs/development/issue-labeling.md

 Add the label `help wanted` to indicate that we need the original poster or someone else to do some work or it is unlikely to get done.

-Add a label `auto:bad-vibes` to any discussion containing disrespectful comments such as excessive criticism or ungratefulness.
+Add a label `auto:bad-vibes` to any discussion containing rude comments such as excessive criticism or ungratefulness.

 Add a label `auto:discussion-closed` to close a discussion which had persistent or very bad vibes.